 Don’t despair!
 There are still treatment options that modern dentistry can provide, which will help you overcome this problem.
 Because the dental crown procedure is irreversible, you will need to replace the crowns that you got.
 Luckily, there are types of crowns made from materials that will not trigger any allergies.

 It is a common conception that some crowns require metals in them.
 For example, anterior teeth used to have to have metal-based crowns for their durability.
-Only these crowns were strong enough to perform the natural function of the back teeth.
+Only these crowns were strong enough to perform the natural function of the original teeth.
 However, in modern dentistry, there are alternatives.
 Now, metal-free crowns like all-porcelain, all-ceramic, or zirconia crowns are just as strong as any metal crown.
 These materials are highly biocompatible.
 In fact, some sources cite that zirconia crowns are stronger than porcelain or metallic alloys.

 This newer technology allows patients to have very durable crowns with non-allergenic materials.
 So if you are sensitive to metals or have allergic reactions to dental crowns, a metal-free crown is an excellent option for you.